Your story is important. Your story is yours.

 - Organising an event or public meeting which the media is invited to attend

-- Writing an opinion piece or story for a publication online or offline
+- Writing an opinion piece for a newspaper or online outlet

 Think about what you can offer the journalist:

-- You have a personal story that will provide insight into an issue (eg. you are a recipient of Newstart and are describing what you need to buy on a daily basis, versus how much money you actually have).
+- You can provide a personal story that will generate public understanding and empathy (eg. you are a recipient of Newstart and are describing what you need to buy on a daily basis, versus how much money you actually have).

 What do I do if a journalist calls me for an interview?